Hugo III, Jungle of Doom!

 Hugo III, Jungle of Doom! (named Hugo's Amazon Adventure in the Hugo Trilogy re-release) is a parser-based adventure game designed by independent software developer David P. Gray and published as shareware by Gray Design Associates in 1992.

 It follows Hugo's House of Horrors (1990) and Hugo II, Whodunit?
 (1991).
-The game uses the same text command format of the previous games, and it is the first game in the series to feature custom artwork in every scene.
+The game uses the same text command format of the previous games, and is the first game in the series to feature custom artwork in every scene.

 Plot

-Following the events of Hugo II, Whodunit?, Hugo and Penelope depart from Great Uncle Horace's mansion by plane only to crash in the Amazon rainforest.
+Following the events of Hugo II, Whodunit?, Hugo and Penelope depart from Great Uncle Horace's mansion by plane, only to crash in the Amazon rainforest.
 While exploring, Penelope is bitten by a large venomous spider.
 A native from the nearby tribe tells Hugo that he needs to find water from a magic lagoon, but Hugo finds that a streaming waterfall blocks his path.
 He visits the tribe to trade for supplies and escapes capture from a witch doctor.
 Then he finds an elephant and stuns it with a blowgun.
 The elephant lands in a stream, blocking it and cutting off the supply to the waterfall.
-Hugo goes to the lagoon, collects the water, and returns to heal Penelope.
+Hugo goes to the lagoon, collects the water, and returns to heal Penelope before the two take off for home once more.